ArkaKhatua/DAA-Project-RKMVCC/README.md

 ###                                             String Matching
 18. Write C program to implement KMP string matching method to find the pattern string in a text string both given by the user.
 Compute the complexity of the method for a text string of length N and pattern string of length M, where N>M.
+###                                              Add on project
+19. write a c program to implement BFS.
+20. write a c program to implement DFS.
+21. write a c program to implement fibonacci using dynamic programming.
+22. write a c program to implement prim's algorithm.
+23. write a c program to implement kruskal's algorithm.